 Not what you were going for?
 You thought eyeliner was supposed to make your eyes pop and look beautifully doe-eyed, but does eyeliner make your eyes look smaller?
 These seven makeup mistakes will put things in perspective and have you better prepared for your next application!

-1. Lining your waterline with black eyeliner.
+So, does eyeliner make eyes look smaller?
+Yes, and no. Rimming your eyes in inky black does!
 We get it — black makes your eyes look piercing!
 But, on the other hand, it’s going to make them look squinty — especially if your eyes are already on the smaller side.
 Instead, make those peepers look wide-awake with a white or nude-colored liner like the NYX Wonder Pencil.

 RELATED: How To: White Eyeliner

-4. Not curling your eyelashes.
 So, you might never forget to apply mascara, but did you curl your lashes first?
 If not, you’re missing out — on statement eyes!
+You need to prep your eyelashes with a good curl before every mascara application.
+This really opens up the eyes.
 Check out the before-and-after in this lash-curling tutorial and see for yourself.

 RELATED: How To Apply a Cat Eye For Your Eye Shape

 Don’t you just love how serious lack of sleep (or whatever!) can take attention away from our beautiful eyes and shift the focus onto our dark under eye circles and eyelids instead?!
 (Sense the sarcasm?)

 Darkness around your eyes detracts (and distracts!) from the size of your eyes.
 Luckily, the solution is a simple one.
 An illuminating concealer like Giorgio Armani Maestro Eraser Concealer will instantly brighten up your eye area and fade dark circles for a bright-eyed and bushy-tailed look!
 It will lift your whole face up and open up the eye area.